Speaking Part 2: The IELTS PPF method

 - Never run out of things to say in Speaking Part Two.
 Click here to read

-If you want to listen to Nick and I give band scores for students attempting speaking part two, then listen to episode 16: IELTS Cue Card Feedback
+If you want to listen to Nick and I give feedbacks to students attempting speaking part two, then listen to episode 16: IELTS Cue Card Feedback

 30:35 – END – Five current cue card topics that we think are difficult: